-Through careful stewardship of resources, we make sure the funds you have so generously entrusted to us go where they are most needed.
-We want you to feel confident that your decision to give to Catholic Relief Services is a sound one, and that your donations will be used effectively and efficiently to make a lifesaving difference.
+Through careful stewardship of resources, Catholic Relief Services makes sure the funds you have so generously entrusted go where they are most needed.
+Accountability is a top priority for CRS.
+We want you to feel confident that your decision to give to CRS is a sound one, and that your donations will be used effectively and efficiently to make a lifesaving difference.

 Please take a moment to review some of the resources provided here and learn more about how we work.
 CRS is most thankful for your help; we would be unable to carry out our lifesaving work without it.